Peter Sando Bio

 Three of Peter's songs, co-written with composer Joe Delia, appear in the 1999 Trimark film "Time Served" with Louise Fletcher and Katherine Oxenberg.

-A new CD, Gandalf 2, consisting of rare outtakes, unreleased demos including the "914 Tracks", and live recordings from Peter's personal archives circa 1967-1973 is now available on Sundazed.
+A newer CD, Gandalf 2, consisting of rare outtakes, unreleased demos including the "914 Tracks", and live recordings from Peter's personal archives circa 1967-1973 was released on Sundazed CD and deluxe Smokey Topaz colored vinyl LP.
+They are currently out of print.

 Disc/Filmography